Vorticode/solarite/docs/index.md

 ```

-### Extending Other DOM Elements.

-Suppose you want to use a custom component for each `<tr>` in a `<table>`.
-Html won't allow you to put just any element as a child of table or tbody.
-In this case you can make your web component inherit from the browser's built in `<tr>` element, by passing it as the third argument to `customElements.define`:
+### Advanced Techniques

+#### Extending Native HTML Elements

+HTML has strict rules about which elements can be children of certain container elements.
+For example, a `<table>` can only have specific children like `<tr>`, `<thead>`, etc.

+If you want to create a custom component to use in these restricted contexts (like a custom `<tr>` element), you can extend the appropriate native HTML element instead of the generic `HTMLElement`.

+To do this, pass the native element constructor as the third argument to `customElements.define`.
+This is standard, vanilla JavaScript and is not specific to Solarite.

 ```javascript
 import h from './dist/Solarite.min.js';